configcat/docs/website/docs/sdk-reference/ios.md

 - `hasCachedFlagDataOnly`: The SDK has feature flag data only from the cache.
 This can happen when the SDK is configured with `manualPoll()` and there wasn't a `client.forceRefresh()` call yet.
 Another example could be an SDK configured with `autoPoll()`, but it can't reach the ConfigCat CDN so it falls back to the cache.
 - `hasUpToDateFlagData`: The SDK is initialized with up-to-date feature flag data.

-The SDK's state is also accessable via the `waitForReady()` awaitable method, which asynchronously waits for the `onClientReady` hook to fire and returns with the SDK's initialization state.
+The SDK's state is also accessible via the `waitForReady()` awaitable method, which asynchronously waits for the `onClientReady` hook to fire and returns with the SDK's initialization state.

 ```swift
 let state = await client.waitForReady()